Chetans2004/Python-learning/README.md

-# Python-learning
-<h1>My journey of learning Python from basics to advanced, with daily practice codes and notes.</h1>
+<h3>My journey of learning Python from basics to advanced, with daily practice codes and notes.</h3>
-<h2>Day 1:Basic of Python,Keywords,Identifiers
+<h5>Day 1:Basic of Python,Keywords,Identifiers</h5>